TobiHatti/PHP-Library-Collection/README.md

 For detailed description see the README.md in each libraries folder.
 A brief summary of all classes and methods is given below.

+Every library is available for procedural programming style and object oriented programming style (object oriented is recommended)

 __Current libraries:__
 - MySQL.lib
 - Pager.lib